 Most of the tourists visiting Sarajevo don’t venture any further than Veliki Park on Titova street (with the exception of AVAZ Twist Tower).
 Huge mistake as even if other parts of Sarajevo might be not that pretty they are still very interesting, especially those built in the 1970s.

 I really enjoy delving into random areas full of blocks of flats, especially Ciglane or Alipasino Polje.
-There you can see how the life outside the center goes by, you might also get some curious looks as tourists hardly ever reach these parts of Sarajevo.
+There you can see how life outside the center goes by, you might also get some curious looks as tourists hardly ever reach these parts of Sarajevo.
 If you are a fan of modernism or brutalism you will appreciate those areas even more!

 Ride the funicular in Ciglane